groupblog/_posts/studying notes.operating system.chapter 4.md

 entire virtual machine in user mode of the real machine, VMM in privileged mode of the real machine

-VMM kepp track of whether virtual machine in virtual privileged mode(OS) or virtual user mode(application)
+VMM keep track of whether virtual machine in virtual privileged mode(OS) or virtual user mode(application)

 process in virtual machine is real processor:
 * instuctions are executed